brianbancroft/brianbancroftio/src/pages/blog/my-tools/index.md

 ---
 title:  "My Toolkit"
-date: "2018-08-31T22:12:03.284Z"
+date: "2018-09-30T22:12:03.284Z"
 ---

 It's been about two years since I retooled as a web-developer from working in the mapping field, in the field.
-Since then, I've been finding myself bouncing between front-end client-side development (making things connect on web pages, and making them look pretty), back-end development (Building the interaction between web pages and small servers, designing and kitting up the databases), and some orchestration (which I'm still awful at)
+Since then, I've been finding myself bouncing between front-end client-side development (making things connect on web pages, and making them look pretty), back-end development (Building the interaction between web pages and small servers, designing and kitting up the databases), and some orchestration (which I'm still awful at).
+This is the list of tools that I use.
+Expect this article to be constantly refreshed as my tastes change!

 ## Hardware

 My main piece of kit is a 2015 Macbook Pro (MBP) 15".
-As a rough field-working type, it's _vitally_ important that the device can do all my coding and map work, and still be able to manage [dust]() (link to article about new mbp kb's go here).
+As a rough field-working type, it's _vitally_ important that the device can do all my coding and map work.
 While Apple has continued to build better keyboards, and I've heard that the 2018 MBP's have protection for their keyboards, I want to wait a couple more years before I take a risk in acquiring grabbing a new mac.
+In addition, I have the following:

+* An LG 42" Monitor,
+* A Magic Trackpad (V2),
+* A Magic Mouse (V1),
+* Blue-light filtering glasses,
+* An oldschool Mac USB Keyboard with the numeric input; and,
+* A series of cross-section cuts of a fir tree that I use for a stand.

 ## Software